-How to tackle deforestation on the ground? - A systematic analysis helps identify efficient policy options
+How to tackle deforestation on the ground- Systematic analyses help identify efficient policy options

-Though a vast majority of pilot projects under REDD+ is currently targeting smallholders, the study finds that for a significant reduction of deforestation, those land uses causing the largest clearings should be targeted as a priority - particularly cattle ranching, since its expansion threatens Bolivian forests in many different locations and improvements could be achieved at relatively low costs.
+Since 2000, the largest share of deforestation is attributable to the expansion of cattle ranching, followed by mechanized agriculture mainly for soy production and then small-scale agriculture.
+Though a vast majority of pilot projects under REDD+ is currently targeting smallholders, the studies find that for a significant reduction of deforestation, those land uses causing the largest clearings should be targeted as a priority - in Bolivia particularly cattle ranching, since its expansion threatens forests in many different locations and improvements could be achieved at relatively low costs.

-The study shows a systematic way to identify specific measures to reduce deforestation under different settings of land uses and agents.
-But a general conclusion probably valid for many tropical forest countries is that a focus should be put on legal enforcement, strengthening relevant institutions and tackling those land uses causing large-scale deforestation.
+The studies shows a systematic way to identify specific measures to reduce deforestation under different settings of land uses and agents.
+A general conclusion probably valid for many tropical forest countries is that a focus should be put on legal enforcement, strengthening relevant institutions and tackling those land uses causing large-scale deforestation.

 - Müller R, Larrea-Alcázar D, Cuéllar S, Espinoza S (2014): Causas directas de la deforestación reciente (2000-2010) y modelado de dos escenarios futuros en las tierras bajas de Bolivia.
 Ecología en Bolivia 49(1): 20-34

 - Müller R, Pacheco P y Montero JC (2014): The context of deforestation and forest degradation in Bolivia: Drivers, agents and institutions.
 Occasional paper 108.
 CIFOR, Bogor, Indonesia.